 - Handle your dupatta well.
 Spread it entirely and steer the attention away from the bulges.

 - Take care of other details like the sleeves, hemline, and of course the dupatta.
-Full sleeves and cold shoulder are entirely in right now and will do the job for you.
+Full sleeves and cold shoulders are entirely in right now and will do the job for you.